lhotse-speech/lhotse/docs/getting-started.rst

 Getting started
 ===============

-Lhotse is a next-generation Python library aiming to make speech and audio data preparation flexible and accessible to a wider community.
+Lhotse is a Python library aiming to make speech and audio data preparation flexible and accessible to a wider community.
 Alongside `k2`_, it is a part of the next generation `Kaldi`_ speech processing library.

 About